Antonio Escohotado: From Brazil to Spain

 The Escohotado family, a long-time resident of the northwest of the Madrid mountain range, has its first notorious member with Escohotado's great-grandfather, Vicente, who supported the Glorious Revolution of 1868 as mayor of Galapagar.
 The son of the former (and grandfather of Escohotado), also named Vicente, was one of the first scholarship holders of the town to study law, and when he had already published an extensive history of theater in verse, La teatrada (1925), along with several books of planhs and songs, he went from being a solicitor to mayor of El Escorial.
 The sixth of his sons, Román (1908-1970), father of Antonio Escohotado, began by voting for the socialist Julián Besteiro and ended up signing the Manifesto of the Spanish Falanx.
 He was head of Dionisio Ridruejo's secretariat during his time as director general of Propaganda, directed Radio Nacional from 1941, won the main journalistic awards (including the Mariano de Cavia prize) and was press attaché in Brazil from 1946 to 1956.

 Escohotado spoke about his interest in knowledge at this time:

 From an early age, I was attracted to the less pleasant volumes in the family library, and from my childhood I have a notebook with the pompous title "History of Western Thought", in which I copied fragments of Bertrand Russell's work of the same name with puerile seriousness.
 Ten years of life were about to end in Rio.

-When the family returned to Spain, Escohotado experienced the abrupt contrast between the tropical paradise of his early childhood and the gray and severe society of National Catholicism, which led him to forge a spirit of rebellion generated by the newfound authoritarianism and sexual repression.
+When the family returned to Spain, Escohotado experienced the abrupt contrast between the tropical setting of his early childhood and the setting of National Catholicism, which led him to forge a spirit of rebellion generated by the newfound authoritarianism and sexual repression.

 Escohotado found his vocation for knowledge as an early bloomer and it led him to begin a career in philosophy.
 However, the intellectual status quo of the Faculty of Philosophy led him to disappointment and, consequently, he followed the advice of his father Román to study a career with more professional opportunities: